Ouarzazate Solar Power Station

-Ouarzazate Solar Power Station (OSPS), also called Noor Power Station (نور, Arabic for light) is a solar power complex and auxiliary diesel fuel system located in the Drâa-Tafilalet region in Morocco, 10 km from Ouarzazate town, in Ghessat rural council area.
-At 510 MW, it is the world's largest concentrated solar power (CSP) plant.
+Ouarzazate Solar Power Station (OSPS), also called Noor Power Station (نور, Arabic for light) is a solar power complex and auxiliary diesel fuel system located in Ouarzazate Province in Morocco, 10 km from Ouarzazate town, in Ghessat rural council area.
+At 510 MW, it is the world's largest concentrated solar power (CSP) plant including a field of 2 million giant mirrors.
 With an additional 72 MW photovoltaic system the entire project was planned to produce 582 MW.
 The total project's estimated cost is around $9 billion.

 The auxiliary diesel fuel system is used to maintain the minimal temperatures of the heat transfer fluid during times when the sun does not shine (including at night), to start the turbine and synchronize it with the electrical grid, and other auxiliary functions.

 The plant was completed in four phases and covers an area of over 3000 ha.
 It can store solar energy in the form of heated molten salt, allowing for production of electricity into the night.